The Making of Latex

 The latex harvesting process can only begin once a rubber tree is mature—about five years old.
 At this point, the tree is ready to start producing rubber.

 To tap a rubber tree, tappers remove thin strips of bark.
 Doing so disrupts the plant ducts, which contain latex.
-Disrupting these ducts allows the latex to flow down grooves that the tappers cut into the tree.
-The latex flows down the grooves and into large cups.
+Disrupting these ducts allows the latex material to flow down grooves that the tappers cut into the tree and into large cups.

 Tappers tend to these cups, collecting the latex when they become full and replacing the collection cups to continue harvesting from the tree until it is appropriately tapped.